 I'm not sure if any of these changes have been reflected on the markers themselves, but these are the colors that have changed on posca.com:

 Because "Orange" refers to two different colors, the previously #3 Bright Yellow/やまぶき and what is now called #4 Dark Orange/だいだい.
-Luckily, these are very similar colors, but if you Need a match I'd suggest ordering more than one or buying in-person if you can.
+Luckily, these are very similar colors, but if you Need a match I'd suggest using the number or Japanese name to identify, ordering more than one, or buying in-person if you can.

 Red is not a true firetruck red, but rather more of a red-orange.